 First, perform a patch-test

-The FDA recommends testing makeup on your arm at least a few days before applying to your face.
+The FDA recommends testing makeup on your arm at least a few days before applying it to your face.
 This will help determine if the face makeup will trigger an allergic reaction; an especially important tip for those with sensitive skin or a history of allergies.

 Use natural makeup instead

 Want to keep your skin from looking scary the morning after Halloween?
 Fruit pigmented® cosmetics are everyday products that double as Halloween-worthy tools.
 No need to spend extra money on toxic one-time-use products!

 Never apply to mouth, eye, or nose area